logo-top-1

 HiSET® Testing

-The pencil/paper version of the HiSET exam for the Indiana High School Equivalency Diploma will be given on September 24 & 25, 2025 at Harrison County Lifelong Learning in Corydon.
+The pencil/paper version of the HiSET exam for the Indiana High School Equivalency Diploma will be given on December 11 & 12, 2025 from 9:00 AM – 1:00 PM at Harrison County Lifelong Learning in Corydon.
 The test includes Science, Social Studies, Reading, Math and Writing subtests.
 The cost of testing is $144 for the initial test battery, $28.80 per subject to retest.
 Vouchers are available to those students who qualify.
 Please call the learning center for a registration appointment, 812 738-7736.